ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.0 - Symbolic Structure/20.0.0 - Glossary/Void.md

 > **Void is a Field perceived from outside its closure.**
 > The same structure may appear as a **Void** or **Field** depending on one’s position in the recursive architecture.

+### Observer-scale note (cosmic)

+Even if local interfaces are open (Field), the universe at large can remain Void‑like to us because:
+- Causal horizons (speed‑of‑propagation and finite age) bound access
+- Cosmological expansion/curvature produce permanent opacity beyond some scale
+- Resolution/capacity limits (ε, bandwidth) yield indistinguishability at distance (saturation)
+- Finite coherence windows (ψA) block phase‑locking across very long loops
+- Interface gating (λV) prevents traversal/discovery from our position

 A Void becomes a Field when:
 - Its **interface becomes transparent**
 - Its **internal difference structures are recursively accessible**